kriszyp/msgpackr/README.md

 ```

 ## Structured Cloning
 You can also use cbor-x for [structured cloning](https://html.spec.whatwg.org/multipage/structured-data.html).
 By enabling the `structuredClone` option, you can include references to other objects or cyclic references, and object identity will be preserved.
-Structured cloning also enables preserving certain typed objects like `Error`, `Set`, `RegExp` and TypedArray instances.
+Structured cloning also enables preserving certain typed objects like `Error`, `Set`, `RegExp` and TypedArray instances, using [registered CBOR tag extensions](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
 For example:
 ```
 let obj = {
 	set: new Set(['a', 'b']),